braddle/pact-workshop-golang/README.md

 This now returns a zero exit code saying that the Pact is verified

 ![Screen shot of a success response from can-i-deploy](docs/successful-can-i-deploy.png)

+Now check the results of the pact verification on the [Local Pact Broker](http://localhost:9393/).
+Be sure to look at the [Demo App Network Graph](http://localhost:9393/pacticipants/Demo%20App/network) showing all services that interact with the Demo App.

 ## Task